altran-idle-innovation-gbg/VR-RC-Car-project/README.md

   - Add connection and fill in the RPi's IP address, username and password.
   - You can find the login details in the "Getting started" document.
   - Get the IP address by clicking the VNC server icon in top left corner of RPi desktop while connected to a monitor.
-    Or open the terminal and write the command 'ifconfig'
+    Or open the terminal and write the command 'ifconfig' + Enter.
+  - Another option to get the IP address is to use the phone app "Network Scanner" and find the Raspberry Pi device.

 > _Cameras - VR Glasses_